Karaborg/My-Docker-Notes/README.md

 > Before running the artisan container, we assume your service container is already up and running.

 # Deploying Docker Containers
+So far, we build many applications on our local machine but, what if we use cloud machines such as, Amazon AWS, GCP or Microsoft Azure.
+We won't be go over every step detailed but just give some ideas and differences.

+## Amazon AWS (EC2)
+Let's start with Amazon AWS (EC2).
+Amazon provides us to rent us a cloud machine so we can actually deploy our application on remote.
+To deploy our application, simply follow the steps below:
+- Create an Amazon AWS accout [here](https://aws.amazon.com/) and sign in
+- Find `AWS Management Console` and search for `EC2`
+- Once you searched, you should be able to see something like `Launch Instance`, which will list operating systems
+- Choose `Amazon Linux 2 AMI`.
+Then, if you want to use it for free, make sure you choose ``free tier`option but, you can also choose more powerful instances
+- Once you choose, make sure you got `VPC` as networki which is default but, if you don't, create VPC.
+Then leave the rest as default and launch
+- Once you launch, you should be able to see `key pair` screen.
+This will be created once and only way you connect to cloud machine, which makes it very important.
+- Download the folder you got from `key pair` screen and place it under your project file.
+- Once you are done with that, Amazon AWS will create the machine and run it.
+- Open your instances page and check for status.
+If the server is running, click on `connect` and choose `SSH client`.
+On the same page you will see some permission steps too
+- After that, you can copy the command you got from the ``key pair` screen and enter into terminal.
+Which you are running from your project file where also key pair file is located
+- Enter the command `sudo yum update -y` which will ensure that your machine is updated
+- Install `Docker` with the command `sudo amazon-linux-extras install docker`
+- Start Docker service with `sudo service docker start` command
+- Now the machine is ready
+- After that, all you need to do is to upload your image to Docker Hub from your local, make sure you do not upload your `key pair` and sensitive files
+- And then pull the same image and run it from the cloud machine
+- To connect, check your `instances` page again and on right of your machine list, you should see `IPv4 Public IP` which you can connect to your application.
+- But before that, you need to open the instance to public.
+Amazon AWS EC2 has a security feature which disables public connections
+- To disable that, look for `Security Groups` on your EC2 Dashboard
+- After opening the security groups, choose the one you created.
+If are not sure which one it is, you can go back to instances list and check
+- On `Inbound Rules`, edit inbound rules
+- Add rule which is `HTTP` as type, `Anywhere` as source and save

+> If you want to update your project, simply update the image on Docker Hub and then pull the newer image on remote machine and restart it.

+## Amazon AWS (ECS)
+ECS service is similar to EC2 but there is a big difference.
+On EC2 service, we created an instance and pulled our project and started manually.
+On the other hand, ECS is automatic on creation, management, updates, monitoring and also scaling.
+Which makes it cost more.

+On ECS, the whole process is divided into 4 parts. `Container Definition`, `Task Definition`, `Service` and `Cluster`.
+Which we are configure step by step.

+Container Definition:
+- Seach for `ECS` service on Amazon AWS
+- Click on `Get Started`
+- On `Container Definition`, select ``Custom`
+- Give a name and then define your docker image link as you use on terminal to pull from Docker Hub
+- Configure the ports and update
+> You can also make spesific configuretion as you use on run commands.

+Tast Definition:
+- Make sure you use `FARGATE`

+Service:
+- Use defaults

+Cluster:
+- Assuming this the first, again, use defaults

+Then, create service and watch the service build.
+To connect, click on `tasks` tab and choose task and you will find a `Public IP`.
+To update your container, again, build the image again and push to docker hub.
+Once you update the image, open `Clusters` on your Amazon ECS dashboard, click on `Tasks` and then select the `task definition`.
+And then, from `Actions` button, click on `Update Service`.

+Multi-Container App